CopilotC-Nvim/CopilotChat.nvim/README.md

   separator = '───', -- Separator to use in chat

   -- default selection
-  -- see config/select.lua for implementation
+  -- see select.lua for implementation
   selection = function(source)
     return select.visual(source) or select.buffer(source)
   end,